 Fiber Requirements

-The recommended daily allowance according to the American Heart Association of fiber is 25 g.
-One whole cup of quinoa would yield 12 g of fiber, almost half of the recommended daily allowance.
+The recommended daily allowance of fiber is 38 grams for men and 25 grams for women, according to the NIH.
+In the United States the average daily consumption is only 14 grams.
+One whole cup of quinoa would yield 12 grams of fiber, almost half of the recommended daily allowance.